biologyguy/BuddySuite/README.md

 Run with the -h flag to see a list of available functions

   `./SeqBuddy.py -h`

+I like to sym-link SeqBuddy to the command 'sb' somewhere in my PATH, so I can access it quickly.
+For example:

+ `ln -s /path/to/SeqBuddy.py /usr/local/bin/sb`

 ## Dependencies
 SeqBuddy requires the [BioPython](http://biopython.org/) package